lawlsujal/lawlsujal/README.md

-- 👋 Hi, I’m lawlsujal
+- 👋 Hi, I’m sujal
-- 👀 I’m interested in App dev and Blockchain
+- 👀 I’m interested in App dev and Blockchain dev
 - 🌱 I’m currently learning C
 - I'm a beginner so I want to explore the various fields in tech and see what suits me best :)